 Your Monday morning routine actually says as much about the trajectory of your life as your horoscope.
-Read on.

 If this person is you, read this.

-You are either one of two people. a, the kind that abbreviates everything to end in ‘o.’ (smoko, arvo, etc. – which makes you a yobo) or b, the kind that needs a new job.
-Lucky – our Job Finder is updated in real time.
+You’re either one of two people. a) the kind that abbreviates everything to end in ‘o.’ (smoko, arvo, etc. – which makes you a yobo) or b) the kind that needs a new job.